 Photo RAW's cataloged folder feature is useful for keeping your primary photo library organized, but there might be times when you have a group of folders that you frequently access, but that you do not wish to have cataloged.
 (One common instance might be a folder where you export temporary images for social media or other uses.)
 In these cases, the Favorite folders option can be helpful.
-Any folder you designate as a Favorite will appear at the top of the Browse tab.
+Any folder you designate as a favorite will appear in this area, along with cloud-based storage services like Google Drive, Dropbox and OneDrive.